APWU Health Plan member FAQ

 Elkridge, MD 21075

-If OPM rejects your request for immediate review on the basis that we met the standard, you maintain the right to resubmit and pursue your claim and appeal through our claims and appeals process, set forth in your Plan brochure.
+If OPM rejects your request for immediate review because we met the standard, you maintain the right to resubmit and pursue your claims and appeal through our claims and appeals process, which is set forth in your Plan brochure.

 You may send an appeal to OPM: